 - The Arduino board will collect temperature and humidity data from DHT11 sensor and will be sent serially to ESP8266 module.

-- We are uploading two sets of program code: one for Arduino and another for ESP8266 module.
-We will be utilizing the same Arduino board to upload program code to ESP8266.
+- We will be uploading two sets of program codes: One for Arduino and another for ESP8266 module.
+We will be utilizing the same Arduino board to upload the program code to ESP8266.

 What is ESP8266 Wi-Fi Module?

-ESP8266 module is a microcontroller board with Wi-Fi capability which is designed to operate as standalone application or act as slave device that is connected to a microcontroller (master) to enable internet connection wirelessly for the intended project.
+ESP8266 module is a microcontroller board with Wi-Fi capability which is designed to operate as a standalone device as well as a slave device when it is connected to a microcontroller (master).

-Beginners might think that ESP8266 module as a slave device and always need a microcontroller to operate, but that is not true.
-The ESP8266 can operate as standalone device; it has its own 32-bit microcontroller clocked at 80MHz and flash memory which can be programmed using Arduino IDE.
+Beginners may think ESP8266 module is a slave device and need a microcontroller to make it functional, but this is not always true.
+The ESP8266 can operate as a standalone device as it sport a 32-bit microcontroller chip, RAM, GPIO pins and a flash memory which can be programmed using Arduino IDE.

-But this module has only two GPIO pins which will limit our number of sensor and peripherals which we are going to connect.
-If you are going to use only one sensor (connected to a single pin) then you may not need any microcontroller, you can directly add the library (if necessary) and write code as you do for arduino boards and upload it to ESP8266 module.
+But this module have only two GPIO pins and may limit our number of sensors and peripherals which we may connect to it.
+If you are going to connect one or two (max) sensors then you may not need any additional microcontroller to support the sensors, you can directly add the library files (if necessary) and write a code just as you do for any arduino boards.

-As we need more than two pins, we are using ESP8266 as slave device; this is done by uploading a program code to ESP8266 which will accept serial data from arduino.
-We will see how to upload code to ESP8266 using Arduino Uno board in detail later in the article.
+As we need more than two pins for the sensors, we are using the ESP8266 as a slave device; this is done by uploading a program code to ESP8266 which will accept serial data from arduino.
+We will see how to upload the code to ESP8266 using Arduino Uno board in detail later part of this article.

 Now let’s take a look at its specifications of ESP8266.

-- ESP8266 module has its own SoC or system on chip and flash memory etc. It utilizes Tensilica L106 32-bit processor clocked at 80MHz.
+- ESP8266 module has its own SoC or system on chip, it utilizes Tensilica L106 32-bit processor clocked at 80MHz.